Shopify/web-configs/.github/CONTRIBUTING.md

 Example: To test my changes to `@shopify/react-form-state` in my local project named `cool-proj`, I would run `yarn tophat react-form-state ../path/to/cool-proj`.

-More usage instructions on the `tophat` command can be [found here](https://github.com/Shopify/webgen/blob/master/docs/TOPHAT.md).
+More usage instructions on the `tophat` command can be [found here](https://github.com/Shopify/tophat-web).

-### Emoji commits

-We have found that prefacing a commit message or PR title with an emoji can be a great way to improve the developer experience when browsing the repo code.
-Additionally, it is a terse way to convey information.
-Many of our contributors have found the guide at https://gitmoji.carloscuesta.me/ to be helpful in preserving this dynamic.

 ### Documentation